 As an important general measure in the prevention of sale and sexual exploitation and abuse of children, States parties should require screening of all persons applying for a work in which they would be in direct contact with children and, where they do not already exist, consider establishing registers of convicted sex offenders.

-States parties should adopt measures to ensure that relevant actors from the private sector play a proactive role in the prevention and combating of offences covered by the OPSC.
+States parties should adopt measures to ensure that relevant actors from the private sector and sporting organisations play a proactive role in the prevention and combating of offences covered by the OPSC.

 Prevention of sale and sexual exploitation of children in the context of travel and tourism